 Always have back-up plans.
 Dog walkers can be sick, dog crèches may be shut and family and friends may have other commitments of their own.
 Try to have at least two people who can step in quickly and easily if needed.

 Get a second dog.
 Then they’ll keep each other company and take some of the pressure off your shoulders.
 If you work and want to be the proud owner of a Pomeranian puppy, it can be done.
 However, you need to evaluate every aspect of his care and whether you can truly commit to loving a puppy for life, not just for a week.

 In many cases a dog doesn’t get enough care if the household gets too busy with other things in their lives.
 So create a detailed care plan and include all the other people that may be able to help you so you have support and backups for every occasion.

 Did you cope?

-Have you managed to work a job and devote the necessary care to your Pomeranian puppy?
+Have you managed to work a job and devote the necessary care and attention to your Pomeranian puppy?
 If so, would you like to share your personal tips with others?
 There are forums and chat sites where you can go for online support 24/7 and the support is offered by people who have been in your situation.

 If you don’t have the time and won’t commit to properly caring for a new puppy, then don’t get one!
 It’s unfair on the puppy if you can’t attend to his needs and you’ll be viewed as selfish.